davidmcbee/UFOs/README.md

 In figure 4 you can now see there are 10 entries.
 Originally there were 11 but one was in Canada (ca) so its not shown here.

-Now, leaving the data and country filter in place lets filter down to state.
+Now, leaving the date and country filter in place lets filter down to state.
 We'll use California (ca).
 See figure 5.
 ![](https://github.com/davidmcbee/UFOs/blob/master/static/images/ca_filter.png)

 Figure 5